Electrical Systems

 reserve capacity

 RC.
 The number of minutes a battery can maintain a useful voltage while continuously discharging 25 amps.
-Reserve capacity is often a truer test of battery life than amp hours.
+Reserve capacity is a more accurate indicator of battery life than ampere-hours or watt-hours.

 salt

 A chemical compound with a crystalline structure.
-Salt mixtures are conductive electrolytes.
+Salt mixtures may be used as the electrolyte in batteries.

 sealed lead-acid battery

 SLA.
-A type of lead-acid battery that uses a semisolid electrolyte to eliminate some of the drawbacks of regular lead-acid batteries.
-Sealed lead-acid batteries are also called gel cells.
+A type of lead-acid battery that uses a semi-solid electrolyte to eliminate some of the drawbacks of regular lead-acid batteries.
+Sealed lead-acid batteries prevent leakage of the battery's electrolyte and can be used in any position.

 secondary cell battery

 A battery that can be recharged.
-Secondary cell batteries are usually wet-cell.
+Secondary cell batteries, or rechargeable batteries, are usually wet-cell batteries.

 self-discharge

-Capacity loss that batteries experience during storage.
-Self-discharge occurs because of internal leakage between a battery's metal plates.
+The capacity loss that batteries experience during storage.
+Self-discharge occurs because of internal leakage between a battery's electrodes.

 service life